RandomKiddo/image-modifier/README.md

 # Image Modifier

-A python implementation of the Pillow (PIL) library that modifies images
+A python implementation of the Pillow (PIL) library that modifies images, licensed under the LaTeX Project Public License.
+Note that the image modification could take some time up to around 30 seconds.

 #### The Current Stable Release Is Version 1.0: [[V1.0]](https://github.com/RandomKiddo/image-modifier/releases/tag/v1.0)